Limerick wear down Galway to reach hurling decider

 Gillane was named man of the match after producing yet another of his goal salvos but there were stars all over the pitch in green jerseys.

-His fellow full-forward Seamus Flanagan also tormented the Galway defence in the second half as he dropped deeper to wreak havoc with midfielder Darragh O'Donovan, Kyle Hayes, Diarmuid Byrnes and Gearoid Hegarty among other who excelled.
+His fellow full-forward Seamus Flanagan tormented the Galway defence in the second half as he dropped deeper to wreak havoc with midfielder Darragh O'Donovan, Kyle Hayes, Diarmuid Byrnes and Gearoid Hegarty among other who excelled.

 Conor Whelan's early target man brilliance played a big part in Galway forging a six-point advantage with free-taker Evan Niland contributing seven of their scores in the opening 25 minutes as they led by six.